Hanginaround

 "Hanginaround" is a song by American rock band Counting Crows.
 It is the first track on their third album, This Desert Life (1999).
-Released on October 18, 1999, the song reached number 28 on the US Billboard Hot 100, becoming their biggest hit on the chart from this album.
-It also reached number one on the Billboard Adult Alternative Songs chart, their second number-one single on this listing.
+It was serviced to US radio on September 28, 1999, as the album's lead single.
+It reached number 28 on the US Billboard Hot 100, becoming their biggest hit on the chart from this album.
+It also reached number one on the Billboard Triple-A chart, their second number-one single on this listing.

-Outside the United States, "Hanginaround" became the band's fifth top-10 single in Canada, reaching number three on the RPM Top Singles chart, and peaked within the top 50 in Ireland, New Zealand, and the United Kingdom.
+Outside the United States, "Hanginaround" became the band's fifth top-10 single in Canada, reaching number three on the RPM 100 Hit Tracks chart, and peaked within the top 50 in Ireland, New Zealand, and the United Kingdom.
 In April 2022, American Songwriter ranked the song at number nine on their list of "The Top 10 Counting Crows Songs".

-The chorus of the song was used as the main theme for the 2006 NBC sitcom Four Kings.

 Background

 As with on much of the This Desert Life album, Hanginaround saw the band experimenting with different recording techniques - in this case, utilizing looping.
 The song consists of eight different piano loops arranged in various configurations in setup inspired by Brian Wilson's Smile project.
 According to Counting Crows fansite anna-begins.com, Duritz says:

 In an interview with Songfacts, Adam Duritz summed up his thought process behind the lyrics by stating "The idea of a song created with loops made me think of being on a loop myself.
 I wrote that song about when I was younger and the latter years in Berkeley and how I loved it there, but I was kind of going nowhere."